 Who is this Justin?

 Much like film noir, Justin Robinson was born and raised in Los Angeles.
-He splits his time between editing comic books, writing prose, and wondering what that disgusting smell is.
+He splits his time between writing and taking care of a small human.
 Degrees in Anthropology and History prepared him for unemployment, but an obsession with horror fiction and a laundry list of phobias provided a more attractive option.
-He is the author of more than 10 novels in a variety of genres including detective, humor, urban fantasy, and horror.
+He is the author of more than 15 novels in a variety of genres including noir, humor, fantasy, science fiction, and horror.
 Most of them are pretty good.

 He and his wife Lauri Veverka started Captain Supermarket Press in 2013 when they published Coldheart, the first book in the League of Magi series.
 Lauri sometimes designs stuff and likes to read Justin’s books.
 Sometimes she designs stuff for his books.
 She also updates this website, sometimes.

-Justin and his family reside in Los Angeles with too many cats and extensive book, comic, and DVD collections.
+Justin and his family reside in Los Angeles with extensive book, comic, and DVD collections.

 Other Published Work